payu-india/CMS-Chatbot/reference/split settlements/split-during-transaction-using-_payment/index.md

 <tr>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>bankcode <code>mandatory</code></p>
 </td>
   <td style="border: 1px solid #ddd; padding: 8px;"><p><code>String</code> Each payment option is identified with a unique bank code at PayU.
-The merchant must post this parameter with the corresponding payment option’s bank code value in it.
+The merchant must post this parameter with the corresponding payment option's bank code value in it.
 For more information, refer to <a href="card-type-codes-and-supported-banks-for-cards" target="_blank"> Card Type Codes and Supported Banks for Cards</a>. </p>
 </td>
 </tr>
 <tr>